 House Renovation, the Green Way = Greenovation!

-Once we decided to eliminate livestock (aside from the honeybees) from the farm, we discovered we have more TIME to accomplish other things and more MONEY to do so as well.
-2020 was horrible in many ways, but we are grateful that the hubby can work his day job from home and people are more interested in getting their food from people/farmers they know.
+When we decided to eliminate livestock (aside from the honeybees) from the farm, we discovered we have more TIME to accomplish other things and more MONEY to do so as well.
+Times being what they are, we are grateful that the hubby can work his day job from his home office and people are more interested in getting their food from people/farmers they know.

-Since 2020, our house greenovation was focused on maintenance, repairs and finishing previous projects.
 The best way to see the multiple things we've been able to accomplish is via the Project List page.
+AND, of course, schedule a visit and see it all for yourself.

 I am grateful that wearing a mask in public no longer is greeted with eye-rolls and mocking but with respect for each person understanding what they need to do to take care of themselves.